unveiler-io/developer-website/blog/2021-04-22-How-36-billion-dollars-evaporated-using-stolen-identities.md

 ---

 Interested in applying proof of location in your mobile application?
-Check out the [ClaimR website](https://claimr.tools) for more information on integration of our location verification technology.
+Check out the [Unveiler website](https://unveiler.io) for more information on integration of our location verification technology.